- Chemotherapy Principles

 - If a caregiver does come in contact with any of your body fluids they should wash the area very well with warm soap and water.
 Although this isn’t likely to cause any harm, try to take extra care to avoid this.
 At your next visit, let your doctor know this happened.
 Being exposed frequently may lead to problems.

-- Use a condom during sex.
+- Use a condom during sex and do so for about 2 weeks.
 The drugs can be found in semen and vaginal secretions.
+(You may want to ask your doctor how long you should do this.)

 - Drugs might also be found in saliva, so avoid deep kissing and sharing food or drinks with others.
 Clean flatware and dishes thoroughly with soap and warm water and rinse well before washing a second time with the other dishes.